 About me

 I’m the author of The Falls (New American Press) and Feed (Seven Kitchens Press) as well as other essays and poems.
+I have an MFA from the Bennington Writing Seminars and an MA from Boston University in English Literature.
 I’m a Pittsburgh native, but now live in Los Angeles, where I work as a writer and writing teacher.
-I currently teach writing workshops virtually for the Madwomen in the Attic at Carlow University.
+I currently teach writing workshops for the Madwomen in the Attic, and I’m at work on my first book of nonfiction and my second poetry collection.

-My recent writing explores attention, parenthood, aging, the body, engaged contemplation and Buddhist practices, and the in-between spaces that are awkward, often beautiful, and teach us a lot.
+My recent writing explores motherhood, feminism, middle age, technology, attention, engaged Buddhist and Christian contemplative practices, and the in-between spaces that are awkward, often beautiful, and teach us a lot.
 For instance, how do you stay present (survive) when your kids are singing Post Malone’s “Sunflower” in cat voices on a road trip—the rhythms coming in various syncopations of meow meow meow meowwww?
-I’m interested in the ways we adapt and keep rolling when we face massive challenges, as well as the more mundane, daily difficulties of life.
-What are the regular practices that sustain us in our lives?
-I’m excited to share these within a community we will build together here.
+I’m interested in the ways we adapt and keep rolling when we face mundane, daily difficulties as well as bigger challenges in our lives.
+What are the regular practices that sustain us?
+I’m excited to share these within a community we are building together here.

-When I’m not writing or teaching (or hiding out somewhere scrolling and trying not to scroll), I’m hanging out with my partner, historian and writer, Nico Slate, and our two awesome kids, Kai and Lulu.
+When I’m not writing or teaching (or hiding out somewhere scrolling and trying not to scroll), I’m usually hanging out with my partner, historian and writer, Nico Slate, and our two awesome kids.

 You can find me on Instagram and elsewhere @mohnslate or find out more at my website.